Yes, You Need a Fertilizer Spreader (Not Your Hands) To Treat Your Lawn—These 9 Tested Best

 When precision is critical, choose a drop spreader.
 These devices drop a swath of product through a wide, narrow opening directly beneath the spreader.
 They provide calibrated coverage, but the precision boosts the chance that the user will miss or double-cover an area.

-For users who have a precise area to cover, this tool is ideal.
+For users who have precise application needs, this tool is ideal.
 Users can easily control where a drop spreader distributes the product because it only drops between its wheels.
-The downside is that users spend more time covering a lawn if using a drop spreader instead of a rotary spreader.
+The downside is that users will spend more time covering a lawn using a drop spreader than a rotary spreader.

 Liquid/Spray Spreaders